Logistics Agent Zero: Watchdog

 Book Your Free Demo →Frequently Asked Questions

 What is Watchdog?
 Watchdog is Getcho’s real-time delivery monitoring agent.
-It connects to fleet APIs (Roadie, Uber, DoorDash, Frayt, Bungii) and any public tracking link, checks every active delivery every minute, and alerts your team via email, SMS, WhatsApp, phone, or Slack when something needs attention.
+It connects to Getcho’s fleet network and any public tracking link, checks every active delivery, and alerts your team via email, SMS, WhatsApp, phone, or Slack when something needs attention.

 What kinds of issues does Watchdog detect?
-Watchdog evaluates 13 different incident types including driver stops exceeding tolerance, ETA swings beyond threshold, missed delivery windows, and route deviations.
-It uses reverse geocoding and Google Places data to add context — so it won’t flag a driver who’s just at a gas station.
+Watchdog evaluates multiple incident types including driver stops exceeding tolerance, ETA swings beyond threshold, missed delivery windows, and route deviations.
+It adds geographic context so it won’t flag a driver who’s just at a gas station.

 Do I need to use Getcho’s delivery network to use Watchdog?
-No. Watchdog works with any public tracking link in addition to first-party fleet APIs.
+No. Watchdog works with any public tracking link in addition to Getcho’s fleet network.
 If you can track it, Watchdog can monitor it.

 What happens when Watchdog detects a problem?
-Watchdog interfaces with Getcho Recovery Workflows — it can reach out to fleet support and drivers directly, ping stakeholders to confirm updated timing, or deassign drivers for fleets that support it.
-Getcho data shows driver check-ins speed up frozen deliveries by 18 minutes on average.
+Watchdog interfaces with Getcho Recovery Workflows — it can reach out to drivers and stakeholders directly, ping the ops team to confirm updated timing, or trigger an auto driver-deassign when a carrier supports it.

 How is Watchdog different from delivery tracking software?
 Tracking software shows you where a driver is.
 Watchdog actively monitors every delivery against your parameters and takes action when something goes wrong — it’s the difference between a dashboard and an on-call ops team.